Arena (publishing co-operative): Arena Magazine and Arena Journal

 By the end of the 1980s it was becoming increasingly difficult to bridge the deeper theoretical debates and more current analysis within one publication.
 Arena (quarterly) was concluded at issue 99/100 in 1992 and two new publications launched – the popular political and cultural commentary publication Arena Magazine (6 times per year) and the twice-yearly theoretical, academically refereed publication, Arena Journal.

 Drawing on a wide variety of writers, and acting as a more pluralist space for debates within critical streams of Australian thought and politics, Arena's editors took part in most of the key debates in Australian political and cultural life over the last fifteen years.
 These found their most directly engaged expression in the Magazine; they included an extended consideration of the relations between Indigenous and non-Indigenous Australia, and the challenges faced by traditional Indigenous communities within a modern framework; the importation and development of the 'culture wars' and the rise of right-wing populism as a response to the 'ungrounding' of social life under globalisation; the contradictions arising from the spread of post-human and post-natural technologies, from birth technologies to medication to GM foods; the rise of 'military humanitarianism' in the NATO Balkans interventions in the 1990s and its continuation and expansion in Iraq; and in the 'mandatory detention' regime imposed on refugees in the 2000s.
 Importantly, many of these debates problematised elements of progressive/radical discourse, for example, the nature of instrumental policies like multiculturalism, the 'no-borders' approach to refugee issues, or unreflective techno-utopianism that rose with the internet and spread of post-human technologies.

-In more recent years the Arena editors have been particularly concerned to position the environmental movement within a general critique of the neo-liberal trajectory.
-Arena Journal especially, with its more direct focus on a range of theoretical-practical concerns, has sought to develop the more fundamental aspects of the Arena critique.
+In more recent years the Arena editors were particularly concerned to position the environmental movement within a general critique of the neo-liberal trajectory.
+Arena Journal especially, with its more direct focus on a range of theoretical-practical concerns, sought to develop the more fundamental aspects of the Arena critique.
 Its brief is to promote ethically and theoretically concerned discussion about the prospects for cooperative life through a central focus on the reconstruction of class relations, forms of selfhood and community life in contemporary society.
-It publishes scholarly works by Australian and international scholars.
+It published scholarly works by Australian and international scholars.

+Arena Journal ceased publication in 2020, and Arena Magazine in 2019.

+Arena Online and Arena Quarterly

+Arena Online is a short-form online resource.
+The longer-form Arena Quarterly is available 4 times a year and appears in digital and printed form.